DocSkellington/JSONSchemaTools/README.md

 The other projects in the collection are:
   - [AutomataLib's fork](https://github.com/DocSkellington/automatalib): implements specific automata.
   - [LearnLib's fork](https://github.com/DocSkellington/learnlib): implements learning algorithms for automata.
-  - [Learning JSON schema](https://github.com/DocSkellington/LearningJSONSchema): combines the three other projects to learn automata from a schema.
+  - [Validating JSON documents with learned VPAs](https://github.com/DocSkellington/ValidatingJSONDocumentsWithLearnedVPA/): combines the three other projects to learn automata from a schema, and use the resulting automata to validate documents.
+Also provides benchmarks for both learning and validation.

 This project aims to provide tools to manipulate JSON schemas and is split into three modules:
   1. The `core` module contains an implementation of tools to process and navigate a JSON schema.